sayankae/Algorithm-Practise/README.md

 - -> Count SetBit (Lookup table)
 - -> Power of 2 or not using bitwise operator
 - -> Odd Occurence in an array
+- -> Two numbers having odd occurrences in an array